 - The types of scholarships available for student athletes

 - What student athletes can do to best prepare for the recruiting process

-NCAA Understanding Initial Eligibility Standards (January 11th @ 3:30pm): Join the NCAA Eligibility Center for a webinar for college-bound student athletes and their families.
+NCAA Understanding Initial Eligibility Standards: Join the NCAA Eligibility Center for a webinar for college-bound student athletes and their families.
 Students will learn about the latest initial-eligibility news, requirements they must meet to be ready when they get to campus, and the best resource for them as they pursue their dreams of studying and competing at an NCAA Division I or II school.

 What You Need to Know about the National Letter of Intent: Whether you are getting ready to sign a NLI this November or just curious about what is to come, check out this presentation from Carondelet Athletics.

 The National Collegiate Athletic Association is an organization dedicated to providing a pathway to opportunity for college athletes.
 More than 1,100 colleges and universities are members of the

 NCAA.
 Those schools work together with the NCAA national office and athletics conferences across the country to support nearly half a million college athletes that make up 19,500 teams competing in NCAA sports.
 The NCAA’s diverse members include schools ranging in size from those with hundreds of students to those with tens of thousands.
 The NCAA is organized into three divisions, each of which is unique.

 The NAIA is the intercollegiate athletic association that provides members the tools and opportunities to support their institutional strategic priorities.
 While other associations may prioritize athletics management and branding, the NAIA has a broader focus – developing student-athletes to their full potential and helping our members meet their overarching goals related to enrollment, student success and financial health.

 - Superior student-athlete experience